klaro-org/klaro-js/README.md

 **You can now find more extensive documentation on [our website](https://kiprotect.com/docs/klaro).**

 To use the widget on your website, simply embed Klaro as well as a valid config.
 You can have a look at the [annotated config.js](dist/config.js) to see how it works.
-If you want to self-host Klaro you can download compiled JS files from [our website](https://kiprotect.com/docs/klaro/releases), where you can find a full list of past Klaro releases. **Do not use the `klaro.js` file from the `src` folder, it will not work in the browser as it's an  ES6 module and needs to be transpiled first (for most browsers at least).** Follow the instructions below to adapt the config to your needs and then include the two files in your website like this:
+If you want to self-host Klaro you can download compiled JS files from the `dist` folder of this repository, or go to [our website](https://kiprotect.com/docs/klaro/releases), where you can find a full list of past Klaro releases. **Do not use the `klaro.js` file from the `src` folder, it will not work in the browser as it's an  ES6 module and needs to be transpiled first (for most browsers at least).** Follow the instructions below to adapt the config to your needs and then include the two files in your website like this:
 ```html
 <!-- make sure the config gets loaded before Klaro -->
 <script defer type="text/javascript" src="config.js"></script>